Showing posts with label parameters. Show all posts

 Probably the choice of collars is not the best, though it can be for example adapted to organizations' colors.
 One can add also a logo, the name of the user who run the report, or whatever information are still needed.

-🪄SSRS (& Paginated Reports): Report Parameters (Second Magic Class)
+🪄SSRS (& Paginated Reports): First Steps (Part II: Report Parameters)

 Introduction